jhcccc/Readability-Test/mock_readme.md

 # Article Extractor

 Extract the title, author, body of a news article from a webpage. (e.g. https://www.nytimes.com/2019/04/01/business/british-business-brexit.html)

 🌟 supports dynamically-loaded webpage

 🌟 easy deployment with Docker

-This was produced as a GSoC project of the [mediacloud project](https://mediacloud.org/).
+This will be produced as a GSoC project of the [mediacloud project](https://mediacloud.org/).

 ## Installation